-- Send at least one teacher from the monarch garden team to Monarch Heroes curriculum training on Saturday, July 17, 2021 and Saturday, August 21, 2021.
+- Send at least one teacher from the monarch garden team to Monarch Mission curriculum training on Saturday, July 15, 2023 and Saturday, August 19, 2023.
+The grant award will be rescinded if at least one teacher from the school does not attend each of the two training sessions.
 A stipend of $100 will be paid to each teacher who attends the curriculum training, for a total of $200 per teacher for attending two training sessions.
 A maximum of three teachers from each school can attend each training.

-- Register the garden on okiesformonarchs.org and nwf.org/Garden-for-Wildlife/Create/Schoolyards/Certify, after it is installed.
+- Register the garden on https://www.okiesformonarchs.org and https://www.nwf.org/Garden-for-Wildlife/Create/Schoolyards/Certify, after it is installed.

 Public, private, and charter K-12 schools in the Oklahoma City metro area are eligible to apply.
 This includes schools in the following areas Oklahoma City, Edmond, Yukon, Mustang, Moore, Midwest City, Del City, Norman, Bethany, Piedmont, Deer Creek, Choctaw, and Warr Acres.